joeribekker/restorm/docs/mocking.rst

 Example: Library API
 ~~~~~~~~~~~~~~~~~~~~

-An extensive example is given in the ``restorm.examples.mock`` module.
+An extensive example is given in the ``restorm.examples.mock`` module that
+extends the mock API from the :doc:`tutorial`.

 .. automodule:: restorm.examples.mock.api